BluSnake57/Imbedded-Pixel-Tracker/README.md

 I really made this as a jumping off point for anyone that was like me who really want to know how this kind of thing works but don't quite have the know how yet to figure it out

-> [!NOTE]
-> If you get stuck on anything try using google, that's how I learned all of this so I know the info is out there if you're having a real hard time though feel free to make an
-> issue ticket and I'll try and give you a hand.

 ## Prerequisites